-In accordance with the provisions of Government Corporation Control Act (GCCA) (Pub.
-L. No. 79-248, codified at 31 U.S.C. chapter 91), we have audited USADF's financial statements.
-USADF's financial statements comprise the statement of financial position as of September 30, 2019, and 2018; the related statements of operations and changes in net position, and statement of cash flows for the fiscal years then ended; andthe related notes to the financial statements.
+In accordance with the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States; Government Corporation Control Act (GCCA) (Pub.
+L. No. 79-248, codified at 31 U.S.C.
+Chapter 91); and OMB Bulletin No. 19-03, Audit Requirements for Federal Financial Statements, we have audited USADF's financial statements.
+USADF's financial statements comprise the statement of financial position as of September 30, 2020; the related statements of operations and changes in net position, and cash flow for the fiscal year then ended; and the related notes to the financial statements.

-We conducted our audits in accordance with U.S. generally accepted government auditing standards and the provisions of OMB Bulletin No.19-03, Audit Requirements for Federal Financial Statements.
-We believe that the audit evidence we obtained is sufficient and appropriate to provide a basis for our audit opinions.
+We conducted our audit in accordance with auditing standards generally accepted in the U.S.; the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States; and Office of Management and Budget (OMB) Bulletin No. 19-03, Audit Requirements for Federal Financial Statements (OMB Bulletin 19-03).
+We believe that the audit evidence we obtained is sufficient and appropriate to provide a basis for our audit opinion.